alchemyplatform/aa-sdk/site/getting-started/overview.md

 **Embedded Accounts** use [ERC-4337 Account Abstraction](https://www.youtube.com/watch?v=Vpk_MhY-EeE) to build next-gen wallet UX.
 Account Abstraction dramatically simplifies the user experience by adding a few new developer components like a smart account, bundler, and paymaster.
 You can also configure your embedded accounts as a lightweight EOA if you prefer.

-Account Kit provide all the tools you need to onboard every user to an invisible wallet.
+Account Kit provides all the tools you need to onboard every user to an invisible wallet.
 The toolkit includes:

 - **AA SDK**: A simple SDK to integrate and customize embedded accounts in your app.
 The `aa-sdk` orchestrates everything from wallet creation to authentication, transaction signing, gas sponsorship, and more.
 - **Signer API:** A secure, non-custodial Signer API to generate and store private keys, powered by Alchemy and [Turnkey](https://www.turnkey.com/).
 You can also [bring your own signer](/signers/choosing-a-signer) solution.